 Traditional bows made from single pieces of wood and wood compositions can also be recurved.
 Mongolian and Turkish are examples of traditional recurved bows.
 We cover traditional bows later in this article.
 When you think or say ‘recurve‘ you are really talking about the shape of the bow, that shape can apply to any category of bow.

 A compound bow normally has a cam or pulley system at the top of the limbs to aid the archer when drawing the bow this system multiplies the power stored in the limbs that is transferred to the string and arrow when released and allows for a more powerful shot with less effort on the part of the archer, it also makes it easier to hold the string in the drawn position for long periods.
+Here’s a link to an article where we take a more in-depth look at the parts of a compound bow.

 A crossbow is a bow that is held more like a gun or a rifle.
 It has a mechanism to allow the string to be pulled back and latched into place until the trigger is pressed.
-Crossbow arrows are normally referred to as 'Bolts' and pulling the trigger on a crossbow will fire the bolt.
-There are small variants of the cross bow called the 'pistol' crossbow.
+Crossbow arrows are normally referred to as ‘Bolts‘ and pulling the trigger on a crossbow will fire the bolt.
+There are small variants of the crossbow called the ‘pistol‘ crossbow.
 They are designed to be held and fired with one hand and called so because they resemble a pistol.
 The more common variant is full sized, held with both hands and the butt is positioned into the shoulder (like a rifle) when firing.

 A compound crossbow is a crossbow with a pulley or cam system at the ends of the limbs to increase the power of the shot and decrease the draw weight.
+As compound limbs are more efficient they can also make the bow narrower than a recurve equivalent with the same power.
+To understand more about the differences between recurve and compound limbs check out this article on recurve vs compound bows.
+Whilst it isn’t specific to crossbows, the principles remain the same.

 A takedown bow is designed to be easily disassembled for transportation, you may confuse ‘takedown’ in the title of a bow and think it refers to ‘taking down prey’ in hunting, this isn’t the case, it just means you can take the bow to pieces!
 Normally a recurve takedown bow will have removable top and bottom limbs so once the string is removed the bow can be broken into 3 pieces.